 If you find yourself in a position where you can’t pay your electric bill, PEC wants to work with you to prevent service disconnection.
 PEC allows qualifying members the opportunity to temporarily extend the due date of their bills.

 If you need to extend the due date on your current monthly bill, a payment extension may be the right option.
 Please note that once an extension is granted, it is not permanent; your due date will return to the original date listed on your next bill.
-You can find the billing extension option on SmartHub under Billing & Payments, or call 888-554-4732.
+To request a payment extension, please call 888-554-4732.